3 Copper ETFs to Keep an Eye On in 2022

 The fund tracks the Bloomberg Copper Subindex Total Return.
-This reflects potential returns that are available in the futures contracts on copper.
+This reflects potential returns that are available in futures contracts on copper.

 Global X Copper Miners ETF

 The Global X Copper Miners ETF seeks to track the performance of the Solactive Global Copper Miners Total Return Index.
-This fund invests directly in global companies that are involved in copper mining and processing.
+This fund invests directly in global companies that focus on copper mining and processing.

-This fund has around 30 holdings.
-The largest ones by market value are China-based company Zijin Mining and the U.S.-based company Freeport-McMoRan.
+This fund has over 40 holdings.
+The largest ones by market value are Australia-based company OZ Minerals and the U.S.-based company Freeport-McMoRan.
 These are sustainable mining companies with efficient and low-cost methods.

 Final Thoughts on Copper ETFs

-Copper is an interesting one for investors.
+The copper market is an interesting one for investors.
 The industry is catching the eye of investors after record breaking numbers in 2021.
-However, there are always risks to consider before you invest.
+However, there are always risks to consider before investing.
 As always, you should do your own research before you decide to invest in copper ETFs.